r-xue/pipeline/pipeline/infrastructure/new_pipeline_task/README.md

     Command line:
     ```
-    casa --nogui --nologger -c $SCIPIPE_HEURISTICS/pipeline/infrastructure/new_pipeline_task/new_pipeline_task.py --package hif --task foo
+    casa --nogui --nologger -c $SCIPIPE_HEURISTICS/pipeline/infrastructure/new_pipeline_task/new_pipeline_task.py --package hif --task foo --module foo
     ```

     Within CASA:
     ```python
      from pipeline.infrastructure.new_pipeline_task import new_pipeline_task
        newtask = new_pipeline_task.NewTask()
-       newtask.create('hif', 'foo')
+       newtask.create('hif', 'foo', 'foo')
     ```

-* There is an optional "--module" parameter if you want to give the task module file a different name than the task itself.
+* If you want to give the task module file a different name than the task itself, use the module parameter.
 For example, if task is 'foo' and module is 'bar' then 'tasks/foo/bar.py' is created.

     Command line: